 May Pang Exhibit in March 2026

-Pang also encouraged Lennon to reconnect with his family and his friends, which ultimately led to a reunion with Paul McCartney and a memorable jam session between the two Beatles.
-Pang also arranged for Julian Lennon to visit his father for the first time in almost three years.
-One of Pang’s photographs of Julian Lennon graces the cover of Julian’s latest album entitled “Jude.”
+Pang also encouraged Lennon to reconnect with family and friends, leading to a reunion with Paul McCartney and arranging for Julian Lennon's first extended visit with his father in nearly three years — including the memorable Disney World trip documented in the exhibition.
+One of Pang's photos of Julian later graced the cover of Julian's album Jude.

 - WHERE: The Grotto at Stoneybrook West, 12572 Stoneybrook West Parkway, Winter Garden, FL 34787 (321) 236-1970; www.thegrottoatstoneybrookwest.com

 - WHAT ELSE: May Pang is available for interviews.
 Contact Scott Segelbaum at scott@rockartshow.com or call (610) 389-1807 for scheduling.
-High resolution JPEGs available upon request.
+High resolution JPEG images available upon request.

 May Pang: A Multifaceted Legacy in Music and Photography